-The beauty of SEO is that it brings in more organic traffic – meaning you didn’t pay for the traffic with advertising.
+The beauty of search engine optimization is that it brings in more organic search traffic – meaning you didn’t pay for the traffic with advertising.
 However, like everything good in life, SEO is not free.

 Creating and executing a comprehensive and effective SEO strategy is a big undertaking.
-Enterprise companies often have a whole team of full-time marketers dedicated to SEO.
+Enterprise companies often have a whole team of full-time marketers dedicated to SEO services.
 That’s how valuable it is.